 - Blazers are staying firmly put, which is great for layering as they can easily be taken off and popped onto the shoulders if you get too warm.
 Popular paired with tailored shorts over the summer, this can easily continue with a pair of thick tights or with a midi skirt.

-COLOURS AND TEXTURES
+HOW TO COMBINE COLOURS AND TEXTURES IN OUTFITS

 Autumn fashion often sees the return of thicker, more textured fabrics such as corduroy and velvet.
 This autumn denim is going to be a big trend, and I don’t just mean jeans, so this is a really good fabric to start adding to your wardrobe in different ways as it also works well in the summer.
 I would buy an oversized denim jacket first and foremost.
 As well as animal print staying strong we will also see the return of corduroy suits so if you bought one last autumn, I hope you still have it.